-- 11. Learns and applies emerging technologies and, as necessary, to perform duties in an efficient, organized, and timely manner. - 12.
-Review situations accurately and determine appropriate course of action using judgment according to established policies and procedures. - 13.
+- 11. Review situations accurately and determine appropriate course of action using judgment according to established policies and procedures. - 12.
 Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

 Education and Experience:

 Equivalent to the completion of the twelfth (12th) grade and five (5) full time equivalent years of experience working with or training horses.